Clinical Psychology Salary and Career Outlook

 Clinical Psychologist Job Description

-Clinical psychology is a professional field focusing on the diagnosis and treatment of various mental, psychosocial, emotional and behavioral health issues.
+Clinical psychology is a professional field that focuses on the diagnosis and treatment of mental, psychosocial, emotional, and behavioral health issues.

 Psychologists in this realm may work in a variety of settings, from hospitals to behavioral counseling centers to private practice, delivering services to clients.
 Others are employed in academic and research settings, studying the causes of mental health issues and various treatment regimens.